saraclohisey/lab_handbook/Lab_Handbook.md

 ## When things aren't going well

-Self awareness is something everyone struggles with.
+Self-awareness is something everyone struggles with.
 There's whole schools of philosophical thought centred around developing it.
 With this in mind, try to keep an objective view of your progress but remember that this may not always be possible.
 The picture below can be useful if you're feeling a bit off your game.

 ![](https://i.imgur.com/L1bKHvH.png)